Welcome to the RAF Air Helicopter Club.

 Re: RAF Air Helicopter Club Mon 29th June

-i actually think i mostly understood that lol0405 Andrew wrote: ↑23 Jun 2020, 12:22 Force trim sets the trim to where you are holding the cyclic, the other resets it to centre (which is not a stable hover).
+0405 Andrew wrote: 23 Jun 2020, 12:22 Force trim sets the trim to where you are holding the cyclic, the other resets it to centre (which is not a stable hover).

 Do you fly with the control indicator interface (Rctrl+Enter)?
 This shows where your controls are at any given point.